mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 #### HTML content in templates

-HTML tags are permitted in response templates, which makes it possible to include images or rich text formatting in the updates which are added to reports.
+HTML tags are permitted in response templates, which makes it possible to include hyperlinks or rich text formatting in the updates which are added to reports.

+Be aware that response templates are emailed to users as well as being shown on the site, so it's best to keep any HTML formatting quite light-touch due to the quirks of email clients' rendering of HTML message.

 Refer to the section ["HTML Content in notices"](#html-content-in-notices) above for details of what tags and attributes are allowed.